moaxcp/moaxcp.github.io/_posts/2015-01-26-sony-vaio-p-update.md

 published: true
 comments: true
 ---
-<p>Today I was finally able to update my tiny laptop.
+Today I was finally able to update my tiny laptop.
 It was having an compile issue with the package sys-devel/llvm.
 I'm not sure what the issue was but I masked the updated package and the rest of my system was able to update.
-Once I see an update to the ebuild I will try it again.</p>
+Once I see an update to the ebuild I will try it again.